lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 When we apply this technique to the Páromo [from @Madrinan2013-oi], we obtain posterior distributions for both $r$ (mean = 0.497, 95% CI = 0.08-1.77) and $\epsilon$ (mean = 0.36, 95% CI = 0.02-0.84; Figure 11.3).

 ![Figure 11.3.
-Posterior distributions for $r$ and $\epsilon$ for Páromo clades [@Madrinan2013-oi].]({{ site.baseurl }}/images/figure11-3.png)
+Posterior distribution for $r$ and $\epsilon$ for Páromo clades [@Madrinan2013-oi].]({{ site.baseurl }}/images/figure11-3.png)

 Thus, we can estimate diversification rates from data on clade ages and diversities.
 If we have a whole set of such clades, we can (in principal) estimate both speciation and extinction rates, so long as we are willing to assume that all of the clades share equal diversification rates.
 However, as we will see in the next section, this assumption is almost always dubious!

 ## Tree Balance

 We can use the concept of tree balance to evaluate the fit of constant-rate birth-death models to phylogenetic trees.
 Tree balance is based on comparing the number of species descended from each pair of sister lineages in the tree.
 For single nodes, we already know that the distribution of sister taxa species richness is uniform over all possible divisions of $N_n$ species into two clades of size $N_a$ and $N_b$.
 We can use this fact to derive a simple test of whether the distribution of species between two sister clades is unusual compared to the expectation under a birth-death model.
 This test can be used, for example, to test whether the diversity of exceptional clades, like passerine birds, is higher than one would expect when compared to their sister clade.
 This approach traces back to Raup and colleagues, who applied stochastic birth-death models to paleontology in a series of influential papers in the 1970s [e.g. @Raup1973-xy, @Raup1974-dx].
 Slowinsky and Guyer [-@Slowinski1993-ks] developed a test based on calculating a P-value for a division at least as extreme as seen in a particular comparisons of sister clades.
-We consider Nn total species divided into two sister clades of sizes $N_a$ and $N_b$, where $N_a < N_b$ and $N_a + N_b = N_n$.
+We consider $N_n$ total species divided into two sister clades of sizes $N_a$ and $N_b$, where $N_a < N_b$ and $N_a + N_b = N_n$.
 Then:

 (eq.
 11.7)